 The Committee thus considers that before resorting to the removal of the victim, the removal of the perpetrator should be preferred.
 The Committee holds that generally this measure corresponds better to the child’s best interest as children tend to perceive their removal from their family environment as a punishment for having disclosed their abuse.
 Additionally, the removal of the child involves extra difficulties for him/her (e.g. having to change school), which may contribute to his/her secondary victimisation.
 To minimise rupture in the child’s life as far as possible, the Committee recommends that the removal of the alleged perpetrator be taken into consideration first.

 All the Parties generally indicated that removing either the alleged perpetrator or the victim are possibilities which are covered by their domestic law.
 Most pointed out that the removal of the victim is generally allowed within an emergency context as a precautionary measure on the basis of a court order.
+In some Parties (Denmark, Finland, Iceland) however, this decision can be taken by the child protection services or social services.

 Some Parties (Denmark, Iceland, Italy, Montenegro) specified that the removal of the victim is handled in a multidisciplinary framework to provide a safe, professional and coordinated effort with regard to the investigation of the alleged sexual abuse and the best interest of the child.
 These approaches are deemed to be in full compliance with the Convention.